onera/Maia/doc/maia_pytree/pytree_module.rst

 ..
 Do table by hand to add comments

-- :ref:`Basic node editing <pt_node_edit>` : how to edit the information of a
+- :ref:`pt_node_edit` : how to edit the information of a given CGNSNode
-  given CGNSNode
-- :ref:`Node inspection <pt_inspect>` : how to get label-specific information from
+- :ref:`pt_inspect` : how to get label-specific information from a CGNSNode
-  a CGNSNode
-- :ref:`Node creation presets <pt_presets>` : how to create label-specific CGNSNodes with
+- :ref:`pt_presets` : how to create label-specific CGNSNodes with suitable options
-  suitable options
-- :ref:`Node searching <pt_node_search>` : how to search specific
-  nodes in a CGNSTree from various criteria
+- :ref:`pt_node_search` : how to search specific nodes in a CGNSTree from various criteria
+- :ref:`pt_operations` : how to perfom various operations implying one or more CGNSTrees
-- :ref:`Yaml parsing <pt_yaml_parsing>` : how to use a Yaml format to read or write CGNSTrees
+- :ref:`pt_yaml_parsing` : how to use a Yaml format to read or write CGNSTrees

 ..
 Include files